-These Communications and Press Guidelines are intended to answer common questions that supporers, volunteers, adopters and members of the news media may have about obtaining and sharing information about MAGRR.
+These Communications and Press Guidelines are intended to answer common questions that supporters, volunteers, adopters and members of the news media may have about obtaining and sharing information regarding MAGRR.
 This listing is not exhaustive and has been written to include the most relevant details; please contact the communications team with additional questions.

 Primary Content Delivery Vehicles

 Website: We mostly utilize our site for sharing information that is time insensitive and pertinent to our entire audience, such as available dogs in our program, adoption and surrender information, and volunteer opportunities.
 Press releases and certain news stories are published in the “Newsroom” section of the site.

 Email Blasts: We share the most recent and urgent news, as well as quarterly updates and upcoming event information through newsletters and special announcements.
-Since subscribers are segmented into lists based on their region and relationship to MAGRR, we are able to target specific, personally significant content to each subscriber.
+Since subscribers are segmented into lists based on their region and relationship to MAGRR, we are able to target specific, personally relevant content to each subscriber.